 Evidently, faith and reason collide.
 In his scientific mode of being the modern individual has no grounds for belief in angelic or transcendental beings of any sort, that can have an impact in his/her life.
-Yet, in the transcendental mode of being, into which he could enter with a little effort, he would be capable of experiencing invasions of transcendental autonomous will.
+Yet, in the transcendental mode of being, into which he could enter with a little effort, he would experience invasions of transcendental autonomous will.
 Such a conversion is postulated by Søren Kierkegaard, according to his “leap of faith” (cf. Wiki, here).
 Yet, it is not possible to translate these experiences into scientific language and give evidence to them following rules of science, namely as replicable experiments.
-The complementarian perspective allows us to abandon the hegemonic standpoint, i.e., the fundamentalist perspective according to which either the scientific worldview or the religious, is seen as unrivalled (cf. Winther, 2012b, here).
+The complementarian perspective allows us to abandon the hegemonic standpoint, i.e., the fundamentalist perspective according to which either the scientific worldview or the religious is seen as unrivalled (cf. Winther, 2012b, here).
 We may also leave behind the unitive view of faith and science, which is an indefensible position.
-The standard argument against the notion of spirit is that it’s unscientific, which is exactly what I am arguing.
+The standard argument against the notion of spirit is that it’s unscientific; but this is exactly what I am arguing.
 It is almost wholly outside the scientific paradigm.
 The notion is functional on the condition that we close our scientific eye and open our spiritual.
-There are two different ways of looking at reality, which are both truthful, provided that we avoid mixing them together.
+There are two different ways of looking at reality.
+They are both truthful, provided that we avoid mixing them together.
 Only the spiritual paradigm can account for Platonic form and archetype-as-such.
 It is fruitless to search for an explanation solely in scientific terms.
 It must be complemented with concepts of meaning and teleology.